simme/blog/content/post/plantry-3.3-dark-mode.md

 ![Plantry recipe view in light and dark mode](/images/2019/darkmode-plantry-author.jpg)

 As we decided to go iOS13 only we could also take full advantage of the new diffable data source APIs in iOS 13.
-The new Search tab has actually eschewed or CoreData backend (even though it got compliments at the CoreData lab at WWDC2019, not that I'm bragging) for a SQLite database managed through the _excellent_ [GRDB](https://github.com/groue/GRDB.swift).
+The new Search tab has actually eschewed our CoreData backend (even though it got compliments at the CoreData lab at WWDC2019, not that I'm bragging) for a SQLite database managed through the _excellent_ [GRDB](https://github.com/groue/GRDB.swift).

 In an update coming very soon we'll have full text search of recipes, including searching for ingredients!
 Something we've wanted to do for a long time.
 I usually try to avoid mentioning upcoming features that aren't completely baked.
 But since we had to cut search from this release I felt it was worth mentioning.